ncondo/CarND-Advanced-Lane-Lines/README.md

 ### Thresholded Binary Images

-The code for producing the thresholded binary images can be found in `thresholds.py` and some sample output images can be found in the output_images folder.

 In order to accurately find the lane lines in an image, I applied a number of thresholding techniques to filter out potential noise (such as shadows, different color lanes, other cars, etc).
 I first applied a color threshold, where I save only the R (red) channel of the RGB image, and combine it with the S (saturation) channel of the image after converting it to HLS space.
 The reason I keep the red channel is because it does a good job of preserving the lanes in the image, but especially the yellow lane which other filters sometimes fail to detect.
 The binary image of the R channel (left) and the S channel (right) can be seen below:

 ![R Binary](output_images/example_rthresh1.jpeg)  ![S Binary](output_images/example_sthresh1.jpeg)

 Next, I apply thresholds on the gradients using the OpenCV `Sobel()` function.
-I apply a threshold on the magnitude of the gradient to filter out weak signals using the `mag_thresh()` function which can be found on line 6 of the `thresholds.py` file.
+I apply a threshold on the magnitude of the gradient to filter out weak signals using the `mag_thresh()` function which can be found starting on line 6 of the `thresholds.py` file.
 I apply a threshold on the direction of the gradient in order to filter out horizonal lines, as the lane lines should be relatively vertical.
-You can find this `dir_thresh()` function on line 30 of the `thresholds.py` file.
+You can find this `dir_thresh()` function starting on line 30 of the `thresholds.py` file.
 The binary image using the magnitude threshold (left) and directional threshold (right) can be seen below:

 ![Mag Binary](output_images/example_magthresh1.jpeg)  ![Dir Binary](output_images/example_dirthresh1.jpeg)